 The Barrow Brain Injury & Sports Neurology Center created the Domestic Violence Brain Injury Program, the first of its kind in the nation, in 2012 to identify and treat women and men with traumatic brain injuries caused by domestic abuse.

-Through compassionate care, education, and research, the program has changed the lives of hundreds of patients.
+Through compassionate care, education, and research, the program has changed the lives of nearly 700 patients.

 To request an appointment or learn more about the program, please call (602) 406-4323.

 The heart of the domestic violence program is the expert care provided to patients for free, regardless of their insurance coverage, thanks to generous donations and grant funds.
 All patients at our clinic are evaluated by a neurologist who specializes in brain injury and connected with a social worker for help navigating the health care system.

 Because most of the patients seen through our domestic violence program have never been evaluated or treated for their brain injuries, our team strives to spend extra time with each of them.